infobloxopen/universal-ddi-ansible/docs/MIGRATION.md

 ### DNS Record

 #### Creation in Bloxone Ansible:

-In Bloxone Ansible, managing different types of DNS records required the use of multiple distinct modules.
-Each record type such as A, CNAME, NS, and PTR had its specialized module.
-Here's how records were created in Bloxone Ansible:
+In Bloxone Ansible, each DNS record type, including A, CNAME, NS, and PTR, required a unique module for management.

 ```
 - name: CREATE A Record